dinhdat07/space_shooter/README.md

 We would like to express our gratitude to the following:

 - The instructors of the Advanced Programming course for their guidance and support throughout the development of this project.
+- [andreanlay](https://github.com/andreanlay/space-shooter-sdl2) for his foundational contributions to the codebase, particularly in the development of basic objects and processing functions.
-- Lazyfoo [https://lazyfoo.net/tutorials/SDL/] and Parallel Realities [https://www.parallelrealities.co.uk/tutorials/#shooter] for providing invaluable instructions and resources that greatly aided the development of this game:
+- [Lazyfoo](https://lazyfoo.net/tutorials/SDL/) and [Parallel Realities](https://www.parallelrealities.co.uk/tutorials/#shooter) for providing invaluable instructions and resources that greatly aided the development of this game

 Thank you for your interest in my Space Shooter.
 Enjoy the game!